Rush L. RussellExecutive Director

 Gina HernandezSenior Vice President of Programs

 Gina Hernandez is Senior Vice President of Programs at PCA-NJ.
 She oversees statewide prevention projects responsible for serving more 40,000 families throughout NJ.
 She joined the staff in November 2005 and she works closely with her team to provide technical assistance, quality assurance and training to the home visitation, family outreach and teen parent support programs across the state.
 She also oversees the Standards for Prevention training funded by the NJ Division of Prevention and Community Partnerships.
 Gina is a Healthy Families America Certified Family Support Worker Trainer and also teaches the Great Beginnings Start Before Birth Prenatal training, Parent-Child Interaction and Motivational Interviewing for home visitors in the state.
 She is also an HFA National Peer Reviewer and has extensive experience with program development, implementation and evaluation.
-Gina has a B.A. in Communications, an M.A. in Counseling and is also a Certified Infant Massage Instructor.
+Gina has a B.A. in Communications, an M.A. in Counseling, a Certified Infant Massage Instructor and also holds a Certificate in Play Therapy.
 She also holds a Post Masters Certificate in Trauma: Clinical Foundations and is the co-developer of the Trauma Transformation series.
 Currently, she is involved with various program research and evaluation projects with several universities and also has experience with the planning and development of data systems.
 She hopes to bring other evidence-based child abuse prevention programs to NJ to further the mission of PCA-NJ.

 Pamela StalcupDirector of Development and Communications